LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 REST: Practical Fundamentals
 ============================

-Now that you have an understanding of the more abstract aspects of REST, let's turn our attention to the practical details.
-The previous article covered the following terms in great depth -- below is a practical summary:
+Here's a takeaway of the abstract ideas we covered on the last page:

 - **State**: data that can change (transition) through interactions between an API and its client